ninchistudios/DCS_Missions/OpOligarch/README.md

 Flight Plan:
 * BULLSEYE WPT 6.
 * CAP depart 1510 and take station WP2-WP3 CAP ALPHA outside 20nm SAM threat area, weapons free.
 Primary responsibility for A2A targets.
+* MULTI depart 1511 and support CAP.
+Rotate into Saipan DEAD BETA once DEAD flight is winchester.
-* DEAD depart 1512 and engage AD TOO on Saipan, prioritising the north of Saipan.
+* DEAD depart 1512 and engage AD TOO on Saipan DEAD BETA, prioritising the north of Saipan.
 Defensive A2A only.
 * DEAD recover first when winchester in fuel state order.
+* MULTI recover second when winchester in fuel state order.
-* CAP recover second in fuel state order.
+* CAP recover last in fuel state order.
 * Recovery Tanker available from T+30M.

 ROE:
 * All elements note SAM launch and MILF target locations as accurately as possible.
-* Positive hostile ID (visual, AWACS DECLARE, NCTR) required.
+* Positive hostile airborne ID (visual, AWACS DECLARE, NCTR) required.
+All emitters on Saipan can be considered hostile.
-* Collateral damage will likely trigger local insurgency.
+* Collateral damage will risk local insurgency.
 Take care with targets in proximity to civilian buildings.
 * NOGO south of WP4-WP5 line.

 ### Callsigns & Frequencies